petershin/liferay-learn/docs/dxp-cloud/latest/en/infrastructure-and-operations/networking/configuring-a-vpn-server.md

 # Configuring a VPN Server

 The following scenario walks through how to set up an IPsec or OpenVPN VPN server.
-Once a VPN server is configured, a secure connection can be established between an internal network and the production environment on DXP Cloud.
+Once a VPN server is configured, a secure connection can be established between an internal network and the production environment on Liferay Cloud.
 This example uses Ubuntu Server 18.0.4 as a proof of concept.
-Please read the [VPN Integration Overview](./vpn-integration-overview.md) article for an overview on DXP Cloud's Client-to-Site VPNs functionality.
+Please read the [VPN Integration Overview](./vpn-integration-overview.md) article for an overview on Liferay Cloud's Client-to-Site VPNs functionality.

 ```{warning}
 Configuration commands and values are subject to change and should be adapted for your specific environment.